Greta Gerwig: Directorial style

-Gerwig's films tend to be based on her own experiences.
+Many of Gerwig's movies, including Lady Bird and Little Women, heavily reference her personal experiences, especially her relationships and upbringing.
 In a behind-the-scenes video on the set of Lady Bird she said, "I tend to start with things from my own life, then pretty quickly they spin out into their own orbit."
-Gerwig presses her actors to incorporate their personalities into their performances as well, and says of her writing and directing, "it's all about actors."
-By contrast, she allows little line improvisation and the script is followed fairly closely.
+Gerwig encourages actors to bring aspects of their own personalities into their performances as well, and says of her writing and directing, "it's all about actors."
+But still, allowing little line improvisation and adhering closely to the script.

+Gerwig stated that she wrote Lady Bird as a "love letter" to her hometown of Sacramento, drawing on her own childhood and sense of home she only understood after she left, showing how important connection to place and memory is to her filmmaking.
+She worked closely with her cinematographer Sam Levy to compose each shot, steering clear of handheld or documentary-style camerawork, and employing a pastel color scheme influenced by Northern California in order to create a visual style that feels like "a memory".

 In an interview with Maclean's, Gerwig cited Woody Allen as a major influence in her work stating, "His influence is hard to measure because it runs so deep".
 Her other influences include Howard Hawks, Ernst Lubitsch, Carole Lombard, Joan Didion, Patti Smith, Federico Fellini, Chantal Akerman, Claire Denis, Mia Hansen-Løve, John Huston, Mike Leigh and Agnès Varda.

 Personal life

-Gerwig lives in Manhattan with her husband, filmmaker Noah Baumbach, whom she married in 2023 after 12 years together.
+Gerwig lives in Manhattan with her husband and writing partner, filmmaker Noah Baumbach, whom she married in 2023 after 12 years together.
 They have two sons together, born in March 2019 and February 2023.

 Gerwig has been diagnosed with attention deficit hyperactivity disorder.